 For parents, buying the VHS was an easy option to keep children entertained.
 The best part being the sturdy, plastic casing of the tape which prevented too many accidents from happening to the film – unlike the fragile DVD which came after.

-Have you got a load of Disney VHS tapes lying around your house?
+Have you got a collection of Disney VHS tapes lying around your house?
 You can transfer all your VHS to digital formats and have all your favourite films on a singular memory stick!

 Follow the link here to get started!